rollbar/docs/guides/billing.md

 | Premium	| $599	| 4,000,000 |	$0.30 |	N/A |

 Once your account has been automatically upgraded, it will remain at the new plan level for future billing cycles.
 You can change your plan at any time by going to **Account Settings --> Choose Plan**.
 If you choose a lower plan level, the change will take effect at the start of your next monthly billing cycle.

+You may also upgrade your subscription manually at any time by going to **Account Settings --> Choose Plan**.

+### Disabling Overages

+If you are on a strict budget and don't mind missing some errors, then you can choose to disable overage charges at **Account Settings --> Billing Info**.
+If overages are disabled and you reach your plan limit, we will not process new errors until your next billing cycle begins.

 ### Overage Billing
 Overage charges are calculated at the end of your billing cycle, and are included in the next month's subscription charge.